Battle of the Catalaunian Plains: Outcome

 Jordanes reports the number of dead from this battle as 165,000, excluding the casualties of the Franco-Gepid skirmish previous to the main battle.
 Hydatius, a historian who lived at the time of Attila's invasion, reports the number of 300,000 dead.
 The garbled Chronicle of Fredegar states that in a prior battle on the Loire, 200,000 Goths and 150,000 Huns were slain.
 The figures offered are implausibly high, but the battle was noted as being exceptionally bloody by all of the primary sources.
-It is ultimately Jordanes' writing that leads to the difference in opinions in modern interpretations of the battle's outcome.
+It is ultimately Jordanes's writing that leads to the difference in opinions in modern interpretations of the battle's outcome.

 As a Roman victory

 In the traditional account, modern scholars take a very direct interpretation of Jordanes, although usually with various points of contention.
 Modern scholars tend to agree that the battle took place on a long ridge, not a plain with a hill to one side.
 Hughes argues that the Huns deployed in the centre, with their vassals on the wings, because they were expecting a Roman infantry centre, with cavalry wings.
 This way Attila could pin down the centre with the disorganised Hunnic style of warfare, while the majority of his troops focused on breaking one or both of the enemy flanks.
-However, Hughes argues that the Romans were expecting this, which is why he placed the Alans in the centre of the formation, who were skilled cavalrymen and had advanced knowledge of how to fight alongside the Roman style of warfare.
-Bernard Bachrach also notes that Jordanes' point of placing the Alans in the centre due to disloyalty is biased on Jordanes' part.
+However, Hughes argues that the Romans were expecting this, which is why Aetius placed the Alans in the centre of the formation, who were skilled cavalrymen and had advanced knowledge of how to fight alongside the Roman style of warfare.
+Bernard Bachrach also notes that Jordanes's point of placing the Alans in the centre due to disloyalty is biased on Jordanes's part.

-Jordanes' description of the battle, according to Hughes, takes place from the Roman perspective.
+Jordanes's description of the battle, according to Hughes, takes place from the Roman perspective.
 Attila's forces arrived on the ridge first, on the far right side, before the Visigoths could take that position.
-Then Aetius' Romans arrived on the left side of the ridge, and repulsed the Gepids as they came up.
+Then Aetius's Romans arrived on the left side of the ridge, and repulsed the Gepids as they came up.
 Finally the Alans and the Visigoths under Thorismund fought their way up and secured the centre of the ridge, holding it against Attila.
 However, Hughes differs from mainstream explanations in that he places Thorismund between the Alans and Visigothic main body, rather than on the Visigothic flank.
 MacDowall, for example, places Thorismund on the far right of the battlefield.
 The final phase of the battle is characterised by the Gothic attempt to take the right side of the ridge, in which Theodoric is slain, with the rest of his army unaware of his death.
 It is at this point that Thorismund located Attila's position in the Hunnic battle line, and attacked the Hunnic centre, nearly slaying Attila himself and forcing the Hunnic centre to retreat.
 Both armies fell into confusion as darkness descended, and neither side knew the outcome of the battle until the following morning.